eProsima/all-docs/CONTRIBUTING.md

 # Contribution Guidelines

-eProsima software documentation is an open source project for documenting the different tools and libraries provided by eProsima such as *Fast DDS*, *Fast DDS Monitor*, *DDS Router*, etc.
+eProsima documentations are open source projects for documenting the different tools and libraries provided by eProsima such as *Fast DDS*, *Fast DDS Monitor*, *DDS Router*, etc.
 In that sense, contributions to expand or improve the documentation are most welcome and encouraged; we just want the best documentation possible for our community.

 There are two ways to contribute to the documentation projects: